Vyral/base-template/_drafts/a-breakdown-of-your-monthly-mortgage-payment.md

 {% include youtube.html %}

-Your monthly mortgage payment includes a few different costs.
-Here’s how they break down.
+<center>Your monthly mortgage payment includes a few different costs.
+Here’s how they break down.</center>

 Today we’re going to talk to you about what exactly is included in your monthly mortgage payment.&nbsp;